StetHD/tarifa-book/configurations/index.md

 #### attributes

 ##### name
 The default app name which is chosen when running `tarifa create`.
-Tarifa will ensure the chosen name is the same as the one defined in the `app/config.xml` file (this must be checked because you may use an existing cordova app folder in a tarifa project).
+Tarifa will ensure the chosen name is the same as the one defined in the `app/config.xml` file (this must be checked because you may use an existing cordova app folder in a tarifa project and if the names differ tarifa won't run).

 ##### id
 The default cordova id.
 If you do not overwrite the id in some configuration tarifa will fallback to using this id.